Analog of the Peter-Weyl Expansion for Lorentz Group: The Y-Map:

-The first sum on the right hand side converges due to the Lemma 5 above.
-The second sum converges due to the Lemma 1.\\ The limit is a function on $SL(2,C)$ since each $g \in SL(2,C)$ we map to the sum limit and the limit is unique by construction.\\[2ex] $\square$\\[2ex] The Theorem 4 establishes the map from the space of the square integrable functions on $SU(2)$ to the space of the functions (not necessarily square integrable) on $SL(2,C)$.
+and the last sum is convergent by Lemma1: $\sum\limits_{j=1}^{\infty} \sum\limits_{|m| \le j} \frac{ D^{(j, \tau j)}_{jm, jm}(g)}{j^k}$ is absolute convergent and therefore also convergent for any $k \in N, k \ge 2$.
+In Appendix we also provide the graph from the numerical calculations by using MPMath Python program to demonstrate visually convergence proved in Lemma 1. \\ The limit is a function on $SL(2,C)$ since each $g \in SL(2,C)$ we map to the sum limit and the limit is unique by construction.\\[4ex] $\square$\\[2ex] SU(2)-Y-Map Existence Theorem establishes a map from the space of square integrable functions on $SU(2)$ to the space of functions (not necessarily square integrable) on $SL(2,C)$.\\[2ex]

+Acknowledgment: I would like to specially thank Michael Bukatin for multiple fruitful and challenging discussions.